Top things to see and do in Newquay, Cornwall

 Enjoy tailor-made surfing lessons on Fistral beach

-The Newquay surfing experience is a wildly popular activity for visitors, and for post-pandemic travel, it is also ideal for social distancing.
+The Newquay surfing experience is a wildly popular activity for visitors, and it is also ideal for social distancing.
 Sign up for a surf lesson to learn the basics and get up close and personal with the swells of the Atlantic.
 Escape Surf School Newquay offers on-site lessons throughout the year and is currently operating a small staff with all necessary precautions in place.
 More centrally located, Fistral Beach Surf School is another recommended school with specialized lessons for visitors.

 Hike through the Newquay Discovery Trail